-Backend development includes the database (above), the server, and the actual logic (code) of the web application.
-While there are many choices here, the back-end begins with choosing either:
+Backend development includes the database (above), the server, and the web application’s logic (code).
+While there are many choices here, the back end begins with choosing either:

 - Multiple Page Application – a traditional web app where a new page is requested from the server to display when data is exchanged back and forth.

-- Single Page Application (SPA) – a single page that continuously interacts with the user by dynamically rewriting the current page rather than loading entire new pages from a server.
-Single Page Applications requires an API only framework and has grown to become the most popular option for web apps.
+- Single Page Application (SPA) – a single page continuously interacts with the user by dynamically rewriting the current page rather than loading entire new pages from a server.
+Single Page Applications require an API-only framework and have become the most popular option for web apps.

-As the back-end is quite extensive (see above), there are quite a number of frameworks that can assist in development.
-The choice of framework is driven in part by the tech-stack choice (if following a popular combination) or the programming languages being used.
+As the back end is extensive (see above), several frameworks can assist development.
+The framework choice is driven partly by the tech-stack choice (if following a popular combination) or the programming languages used.
 Popular options include Ruby on Rails, Node.js, Flask, Django, Laravel, Swift, and Flutter.

 12. Integrate front-end with back-end APIs

-The process of API integration helps connect the front-end with the back-end APIs to allow for data to be exchanged.
-Take eCommerce for example – every step of the customer journey involves an API integration between the front and back end – for the user login, the product inventory, and the payment processing.
+API integration helps connect the front-end with the back-end APIs to allow for data to be exchanged.
+Take eCommerce, for example – every step of the customer journey involves an API integration between the front and back end – for the user login, the product inventory, and the payment processing.